toshimaru/jekyll-toc/README.md

 There are three Liquid filters available now.

 1. `toc_only`
-   Generates the TOC itself as described [below][#generated-table-of-contents-html].
+   Generates the TOC itself as described [below](#generated-table-of-contents-html).

 2. `inject_anchors`
    Injects HTML anchors into the content.
-   The are of the form:
+   They are of the form:

    ```html
    <a id="heading11" class="anchor" href="#heading1-1" aria-hidden="true">